suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/15-translation.md

-# Explore Azure AI Translator
+# Module 14: Explore Azure AI Translator

 > **Note**
 > To complete this lab, you will need an [Azure subscription](https://azure.microsoft.com/free?azure-portal=true) in which you have administrative access.

 Artificial Intelligence (AI) can help simplify translation between languages, helping to remove barriers to communication across countries and cultures.

-To test the capabilities of Azure AI Translator service, we'll take a look at it in action in the Azure Portal.
-The same principles and functionality apply in real-world solutions, such as web sites or phone apps.
+To test the capabilities of the Azure AI Translator service, we'll take a look at it in action in the Azure Portal.
+The same principles and functionality apply in real-world solutions, such as websites or phone apps.

 ## Create a *Translator* resource

 You can use the Translator service by creating either a **Translator** resource or an **Azure AI services** resource.

-For this exercise, create an **Translator** resource in your Azure subscription.
+For this exercise, create a **Translator** resource in your Azure subscription.

 1. In another browser tab, open the Azure portal at [https://portal.azure.com](https://portal.azure.com?azure-portal=true), signing in with your Microsoft account.